ryanccrawford/SmartPlants/README.md

 # Welcome to SmartPlants
-- Where plants are so smart you don't have to be
+- Where plants are so smart you don't have to beThis Software / Hardware solution allows anyone to easily care for your plants.
+By monitoring the soil moisture, ambient light, temperature, and current forecast, SmartPlants can automatically water and feed your plants at just the right time.
+It's environmentally friendly by optimizing watering and feeding times.
+It won't water your plants if it’s going to rain or if it has already rained.

-smartplants.jpg
+SmartPlants also keeps historical data allowing you to visually see your plants heath over time.
+Plus, a live dashboard so you can see everything in real time.

 ![Introduction][Introduction]